 The dairy industry has been using the footbath method for over 40 years.
 It has recorded both positive and negative experiences over this period.

-- On a positive note, the footbath has a definite place in a lameness prevention program.
-When dairies use their footbaths properly and clean them regularly, they have a valuable asset.
-However, the most important aspect is not the footbath itself but the records that go with its management.
-Someone should be in charge of monitoring lameness at any given time.
-This person should record the cause and treat the individual animals by trimming or wrapping their feet.
+On a positive note, the footbath has a definite place in a lameness prevention program.
+They are a valuable asset when dairies properly use the footbaths and regularly clean them.
+However, the most important aspect is not the footbath itself but the records that go with hoof care management.
+Someone should be in charge of monitoring lameness at any given time, recording the cause, and treating the individual animals by trimming or wrapping their feet.
 The process should also include follow-ups to check whether the animals have recovered.
-Use these records to fine-tune your footbath protocol and thus optimize lameness prevention.
+Use these records to fine tune your footbath protocol and thereby optimize lameness prevention.

-- Many see foot bathing as a “time-saver.”
-They argue that “there are only 24 hours in a day and we cannot always take care of our lame cows.”
-Research has shown that, at any given time, 25-30% of cows in North America are lame.
-This figure indicates that the footbath method is not sufficiently effective and there are some challenges to overcome.
+Many see footbathing as a “time-saver,” arguing that “there are only 24 hours in a day and we cannot always take care of our lame cows.”
+Research shows that, at any given time, 25-30% of cows in North America are not walking properly.
+This indicates that the footbath method is not sufficiently effective and there are some challenges to overcome.

-- Footbaths often serve as a method to treat lameness instead of being part of a prevention approach.
-When the herd is showing some lameness, is it fair to assume that the cause is always an infectious disease (foot rot, heel warts, etc)?
-Putting a footbath in place and religiously use it for a while, will that do the trick?
-Really, what is the cause of lameness?
-The use of a footbath can’t “fix” or prevent all lameness.
-Do you have a plan in place for the cows that remain lame even after the extensive use of any footbath method?
-It would be better to treat all lame cows before you run a footbath program.
+Footbaths often serve as a method to treat lameness instead of being part of a preventative approach.
+When the herd is showing some lameness, producers assume that the cause is an infectious disease (foot rot, heel warts (DD)) and put a footbath in place, using it religiously for a while.
+But really, what is the cause of lameness?
+The use of a footbath can’t fix or prevent all lameness.
+Do you have a plan in place for the cows that remain lame even after extensive use of any footbath method?
+It would be best to treat all lame cows before you run a footbath program.
 This gives you some benchmarks to judge the success of the footbath over a period of time.
-It also provides a focus for taking care of the causative factors in a more effective way, either by adjusting foot bathing protocols or trimming frequency.
+It also provides a focus for taking care of the causative factors in a more effective way, either by adjusting footbathing protocols or trimming frequency.

-- The footbath gets dirty very fast so the first cows get the benefit and the last ones have to walk through the grimy solution.
-As a matter of fact, your lame cows, which are the slower group, are those that end up with the most contaminated bath.
-At the same time, they are the ones that need the bath treatment the most.
+Another point to consider is that a footbath gets polluted very fast.
+Thus, the first cows get the benefits of a clean solution, while the last ones have to walk through the dirty solution.
+As a matter of fact, your lame cows, which are the slower group, are the ones that end up with the most contaminated bath while they are also the ones that need the bath treatment the most.

-- In most cases, producers quickly mix the footbath solutions before milking and place them in a return lane from the milking parlour, which is the most logical place.
+In some cases, producers quickly mix the footbath solutions before milking and place them in a return lane from the milking parlour, which is the most logical place.
 But what about the person handling the various products?
 Are they safe for him/her?
 Could the fumes be hazardous?
-As a hoof trimmer, I’ve had to smell formaldehyde throughout the day because the footbath contained it.
+As a hoof trimmer, I’ve had to smell formaldehyde throughout the day because it was the footbath solution by choice.
 Maybe we should wear masks when doing our trimming job to protect ourselves from the fumes.

-- In some areas, field contamination is also becoming an issue because we have to dump all the footbath solutions.
+Finally, in some areas, field contamination is also becoming an issue because footbath solutions need to be dumped somewhere.
 Where do all those chemicals end up?

 2. Lameness: Judgments Differ

-Therefore, standardizing lameness scoring is a must for judging the success of any foot bathing method you use in your herd.
+Standardizing lameness scoring is, therefore, a must for judging the success of any foot bathing method you use in your herd.

 3. How to improve the use of footbaths

 Footbaths remain an essential part of the total hoof care protocol.
-The best way to tackle the lameness challenge includes the following steps:
+The best way to tackle the lameness challenge includes various steps which I’ll outline below.

-- Find any lame cow in your herd and take care of her ASAP by lifting the foot.
-She needs your help to be able to perform at full capacity and she will reward you with better production.
+First, find any lame cow in your herd and take care of her as soon as possible by lifting the foot.
+She needs your help to be able to perform at full capacity, and in return she will reward you with better production.
 I’ve seen larger herd owners challenge their employees on this.
-The workers received a bonus in reward for every lame cow they found and treated in the hoof-trimming chute.
-Eventually, you’ll notice that your employees are sniffing for lameness to get their bonus, but guess what?
+The workers received a bonus as a reward for every lame cow they found and treated in the hoof trimming chute.
+Eventually, you’ll notice that your employees are “sniffing” for lameness to get their bonus, but guess what?
 As the herd owner, you are reaping the benefits.

-- The next procedure involves a topical spray for use on all back feet.
-You ought to do the spraying once a week and it’s a great way to focus on the hooves.
-When using this method, you should also make sure you have a notepad or a whiteboard in the parlor.
-This will allow you to write down the numbers of all cows that can’t walk properly and then bring them to the hoof-trimming table for correction.
+Finally, the spraying method for all back feet has been used for many years.
+You ought to do the spraying once a week, and it’s a great way to focus on the hooves.
+When using this method, you should also make sure you have a notepad or a whiteboard in the parlour.
+This will allow you to write down the numbers of all cows that can’t walk properly and then bring them to the hoof-trimming chute for correction.
 As I’ve stated before, have a reward system in place to encourage your milkers to find the lame cows.
 It will be rewarding for them, but more so for you as the herd owner.
-The Veterinarian University in Calgary has done great trials with parlor spraying: view the trial overview.